 See Related: Best Family Hotels in San Francisco, California

 3. John Muir National Historic Site

-John Muir National Historic Site is a 14-room Italianate Victorian mansion that was the home of naturalist and writer John Muir.
+John Muir National Historic Site is a 14-room Italianate Victorian mansion home of naturalist and writer John Muir.
 It also includes a nearby 325-acre tract of oak woodlands and grasslands historically owned by the Muir family.

-He was a naturalist and writer who promoted the idea of wilderness preservation and made a significant impact on the west coast, including many influences on the National Park Service and National Park system in America.
+He was a naturalist and writer who promoted the idea of wilderness preservation and significantly impacted the West Coast, including many influences on the National Park Service and National Park system in America.

-He went on to found the Sierra Club, which is now the oldest and largest grassroots environmental organization in the country.
+He went on to found the Sierra Club, now the country’s oldest and largest grassroots environmental organization.
 For a side adventure, you can take a Muir Woods & Sausalito Half-Day Tour.

 See Related: Best National Parks in the USA